sourcecred/docs/docs/beta/our-calls.md

 ### Town Halls

-**What:** Town Halls are governance meetings -- community members come together, talk about issues, and write and ratify policy together.
+**What:** Town Halls are governance meetings -- community members come together, talk about issues, write and ratify policy together.

-**Perfect for** community members.
+**Perfect for** active community members.

 **Purpose:** To discuss and make decisions on governance topics as a community.